Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 Opening a business account is one of the first essential steps after your company has been registered.

-In Hong Kong, traditional banks often require a certified true copy of company documents and, in many cases, your physical presence to open an account.
+In Hong Kong, traditional banks often require a certified true copy of company documents and, in many cases, your physical presence to open a business bank account.

 This can be challenging, particularly for remote or international businesses.
 However, there are options, such as with virtual banks or payment service providers.